Article written by

 - Cannabinoids can help reduce nausea.

-- Cannabinoids may help protect the immune system.
+- Cannabinoids may help modulate the immune system and reduce stress and inflammation.

 Side Effects of Cannabis for Cancer